Generic Name: sofosbuvir, velpatasvir, and voxilaprevir (soe FOS bue vir, vel PAT as vir, and VOX i LA pre vir)

 Sofosbuvir, velpatasvir, and voxilaprevir are antiviral medications that prevent hepatitis C virus (HCV) from multiplying in your body.

-Sofosbuvir, velpatasvir, and voxilaprevir is a combination medicine used to treat chronic hepatitis C in adults with HCV genotype 1, 2, 3, 4, 5, or 6.
+Sofosbuvir, velpatasvir, and voxilaprevir (Vosevi) is a combination medicine used to treat chronic hepatitis C in adults.
+Vosevi is usually given after other treatments have failed.

 If you have ever had hepatitis B, this medicine can cause the condition to come back or get worse.
 You will need frequent blood tests to check your liver function.